Skip to content

 logger.close()

-# if there was an error, stop
+# if there has been an error, we stop

-if error:
+if erreur:

 sys.exit(2)

-# The Flask application can start
+# the Flask application can be started

 app = Flask(__name__)